 Many homeowners do not realize they have coverage for additional living expenses.
 With this coverage, you are allowed to stay in hotels if your home is not habitable until the repairs are made.
 You can utilize this coverage for a variety of reasons—like there are mandatory hurricane evacuations.
 You or your lawyer can request reimbursement for additional living expenses, even while negotiating on a settlement amount for your losses.

-What if I skipped contacting a lawyer and now disagree with the adjuster’s estimate?
+What if I skipped contacting a property insurance lawyer and now disagree with the adjuster’s estimate?

 Some people might attempt to go it alone.
 They may have researched prices online, think they fully understand what method of replacement is in their policy, and have other such reasons for doing their homeowner’s insurance claim and doing the work themselves.